liamhays/hp35s-mode/README.md

 # hp35s-mode
+**Archived.
+This mode is functional but I am not updating or maintaining it.**

 This is an Emacs major mode designed for editing programs for the HP 35s.
 It's pretty simple, but offers some useful features.